-We have audited the financial statements of Campus Living Villages UK Limited for the year ended 30 June 2021 which comprise the Income Statement, Statement of Other Comprehensive Income, Balance Sheet, Statement of Changes in Equity and notes to the financial statements, including significant accounting policies.
+We have audited the financial statements of Campus Living Villages (Cranbourne) UK Limited for the year ended 30 June 2021 which comprise Income Statement, Other Comprehensive Income, Balance Sheet, Statement of Changes in Equity and notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).